Skip to main content

 • Community Service: Recognition for employees who voluntarily participate in Community Service.
 Information can be provided by colleagues.
 Names of those being recognized will be listed in program.

-• Training & Professional Development Milestones: Recognition for employees who complete a T&P professional development program, an educational degree, or specialized training program.
+• Training and Professional Development Milestones: Recognition for employees who complete a T&P professional development program, an educational degree, or specialized training program.
 Names of those being recognized will be listed in program.

-• Managers will accumulate this information throughout the year and will provide to committee for recognition by the close of nominations.
+• The Committee will accumulate this information throughout the year and will provide it to the committee for recognition by the close of nominations.